jonathanatuscpsu/OpenSourcePackages/index.md

 ![Mixed Data Project](https://raw.githubusercontent.com/jonathanatuscpsu/OpenSourcePackages/main/mixed-data.png)

+## Why These Projects Matter

+Many real business datasets are **messy, high-dimensional, and mixed in type**.
+They may include numerical, categorical, binary, ordinal, longitudinal, or functional data all at once.
+Traditional tools often struggle to handle this complexity well.

+The goal of these open-source projects is to build practical tools that help analysts and decision-makers:

+- uncover hidden relationships in complex data,
+- make more informed and evidence-based decisions,
+- improve prediction and insight generation,
+- and translate advanced statistical methods into usable analytics workflows.

+For undergraduate and gradudate students, these projects also provide an opportunity to gain experience in:

+- open-source software development,
+- Python package design,
+- statistical computing,
+- data visualization,
+- reproducible research,
+- and real-world problem solving at the intersection of **business and data science**.

 ## Available Projects

 - **Open-Source Package 1** — A proposed open-source Python package associated with the paper *Surrogate method for partial association between mixed data with application to well-being survey analysis*, *Annals of Applied Statistics*, 2024, 18(3), 2254–2276.